GoogleChrome/web.dev/src/site/content/en/blog/preload-scanner/index.md

 Injected scripts are [`async`](https://developer.mozilla.org/docs/Web/HTML/Element/script#attr-async) by default, so when this script is injected, it will behave as if the `async` attribute was applied to it.
 That means it will run as soon as possible and not block rendering.
 Sounds optimal, right?
 Yet, if we presume that this inline `<script>` comes after a `<link>` element that loads an external CSS file, we get a suboptimal result:

 <figure>
-  {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/L9ltNSHa6D4FI6YPw1vF.png", alt="A WebPageTest network waterfall chart showing how the preload scanner is defeated in discovering a script that is injected with inline JavaScript.
-The browser can't detect the script while the stylesheet blocks the primary HTML parser, and delays script discovery by about 600 milliseconds.", width="800", height="219", loading="lazy" %}
+  {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/L9ltNSHa6D4FI6YPw1vF.png", alt="This WebPageTest chart shows the preload scan defeated when a script is injected.", width="800", height="219", loading="lazy" %}
   <figcaption>
     <strong>Fig. 5:</strong> A WebPageTest network waterfall chart of <a href="https://preload-scanner-fights.glitch.me/injected-async-script.html" rel="noopener">a web page</a> run on Chrome on a mobile device over a simulated 3G connection.
 The page contains a single stylesheet and an injected <code>async</code> script.
 The preload scanner can't discover the script during the render blocking phase, because it's injected on the client.
   </figcaption>